microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 ## When to use FURN theming

-The FURN themes follow the Fluent design system, so if you're using the Fluent design system on to build UI on native platforms, then using a FURN theme is an easy way to achieve that goal.
+The FURN themes follow the Fluent design system, so if you're using the Fluent design system to build UI on native platforms, then using a FURN theme is an easy way to achieve that goal.
 The theming system provides an easy way to access the values from Fluent design system.

 If you're using FURN components, a benefit of using a theme is that FURN components are built to take advantage of it.
-Although we do have a built-in default theme, our components work best a theme is provided.
+Although we do have a built-in default theme, our components work best when a theme is provided.

-If you're using FURN inside of an Office host, the theme on the Windows desktop platform will also have access to palettes from Office.
+If you're using FURN inside of an Office host, the theme on the win32 platform will also have access to palettes from Office.

 ## Applying a FURN theme